mamit3542/delta_demo/README.md

 # delta_demo
-th my name is mamitis is a demo for git and github class
+th my name is mamitis is a demo for gi yohnro is good